madprops/nap/README.md

 ## Properties

-`name:` The name of the argument.
+`name (string):` The name of the argument.
 If the name is "bar" then it will be used as "--bar", if the name is "b" then it will be used as "-b".
 This means there's no need to specify if it's a short or long flag, as this is deduced automatically.
 In the case of arguments the name will be used in order.
 For instance if you register two arguments: "path" and "file", the first two arguments provided will fill those.

-`kind:` Available kinds are "flag", "value", and "argument".
+`kind (string):` Available kinds are "flag", "value", and "argument".
 Flags are "-a" and "--abc".
 Values are "-a=x" and "--abc=x".
 Arguments are any unflagged input "myprogram /some/path"

-`required:` Whether the value is required.
+`required (bool):` Whether the value is required.
 This only affects "value" and "argument" since there's no point in making a flag that doesn't take value required.

-`help:` The message shown for the argument when using --help
+`help (string):` The message shown for the argument when using --help

 ### Automatic Properties

 These are properties that are handled internally.
 But will still be available for the user.

-`used:` If the argument was used at all.
+`used (bool):` If the argument was used at all.

-`value:` The value it has when parsed.
+`value (string):` The value it has when parsed.
 For instance in "--foo=200" foo.value = "200".
 The value will always be a string.

-`ikind:` This is used internally to differentiate between different kinds of flag and value kinds.
+`ikind (string):` This is used internally to differentiate between different kinds of flag and value kinds.

 ## Parsing